 When Drobo detects a "bad" hard disk, it proactively advises you with a series of warnings ranging from a blinking red LED on its front panel, to pop-up alerts in Drobo Dashboard, to email alerts.
 What Drobo does next is exceptional.
 It enters a self-healing mode where it repairs around the bad sector or disk, and will work until it returns to the safest state possible.
 If Drobo has sufficient time and free capacity (indicated by all lights returning to a solid green state), it can even withstand additional hard disk failures - that's the power of self-healing.

-Virtualisation is what enables BeyondRAID to effortlessly change the data arrangement on the drives, for example, changing data stored as a mirror into data stored as parity stripe, without interrupting the user access to data.
-Virtualisation completely decouples the physical space available in the array from the space reported to the operating system.
+Virtualization is what enables BeyondRAID to effortlessly change the data arrangement on the drives, for example, changing data stored as a mirror into data stored as parity stripe, without interrupting the user access to data.
+Virtualization completely decouples the physical space available in the array from the space reported to the operating system.
 This is how BeyondRAID is able to eliminate the need to manually expand/contract the file system as more space becomes available or is removed.

 Thin provisioning is a technical term that describes how the BeyondRAID technology communicates with your operating system.
 BeyondRAID communicates with your OS about how much disk space you have, up to 16TB (this varies with older operating and file systems).
 Specifying a larger amount of storage than is physically available allows you to grow into the volume without having to reformat or migrate your data in order to add capacity.
 BeyondRAID automatically also reclaims space as you delete files.